![]() |

 set him down.

-perfect opportunity to have an accident on your floor.
+a perfect opportunity to have an accident on

-your lap is over, take him outside again for 5 minutes.
+on your lap is over, take him outside again for

 Continue to repeat